dbspringer/labview/README.md

 Write Cluster
 -----------------------------
-Writes the given cluster to the given TDMS file.
+Writes the given cluster of arbitrary element types to the given TDMS file.
 Most of the basic types are supported, please view the VI for which ones.

 * Depends on **OpenG LabVIEW Data Library**